ryantd42/NY-Legislative-Git/2023/S7363A-2023/bill.md

  and
   (c)  section  forty  of  this act shall be deemed to have been in full force and effect on and after April 1, 2003.
   § 2.
-This act shall take effect  immediately;  provided,  however,  if this  act  shall  become a law after June 1, 2023, it shall be deemed to have been in full force and effect on and after such date.
+This act shall take effect immediately; provided,  however,  that if  this act shall become a law on or after June 1, 2023, this act shall take effect immediately and shall be deemed to have been in  full  force and effect on and after such date.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11594-01-3
+  LBD11594-02-3